3rd Paratroopers Battalion (Belgium): Somalia

-In December 1992, 1st Paratroopers Battalion deployed to Somalia as part of US-led United Nations mission Operation Restore Hope.
+In December 1992, 1st Parachute Battalion deployed to Somalia as part of US-led United Nations mission Operation Restore Hope.
 Their role involved protecting UN aid distribution, as well as searching out militants.
-The 3rd Paratroopers Battalion was later also deployed to the country.
+The 3rd Parachute Battalion was later also deployed to the country.

-In 1993, two soldiers of the 3rd Paratroopers Battalion were arrested, after a photo apparently showing two soldiers holding a Somali boy above a fire appeared in Belgian newspapers.
+In 1993, two soldiers of the 3rd Parachute Battalion were arrested, after a photo apparently showing two soldiers holding a Somali boy above a fire appeared in Belgian newspapers.
 Two soldiers were put on trial in Belgium, but both were acquitted by a military tribunal through lack of evidence.

 Lebanon

-Soldiers from 3rd Paratroopers Battalion have been deployed to peace-keep in Lebanon as part of the United Nations UNIFIL mission.
+Soldiers from 3rd Parachute Battalion have been deployed to peace-keep in Lebanon as part of the United Nations UNIFIL mission.
 The Belgian force, known as BELUBAT (since it is also joint with Luxembourg).

 Composition

 The battalion was bilingual (French-Dutch) from its creation until 1982, but is now Dutch speaking only.